 In union with our Founding Generation and the thousands of SSpS who have gone before us, we entrust our whole Congregation into your providential care.

 May the Holy Triune God live in our hearts and in the hearts of all!

 Trinity tabernacle at the upper church of St. Michael Mission House, Steyl

 A reflection by Sr. Krystyna Szweda SSpS

 Spirituality is essentially about how we see, experience, and respond to the world in which we live, and to God’s presence in it.
 Historically, it was often associated with the so-called religious aspects of Christian life such as prayer, penance and fasting.
 More recently, it has been defined in wider terms and we can say that “spirituality” is our daily life lived in response to the Holy Spirit.
-I would like to offer some points which can help us to reflect on how we value and live the heritage of our Founding Generation, and the thousands of SSpS who came before us, in our missionary call “here and now”.

 “let your light shine” – encaustic painting – Roland J. Scheid SVD, Steyl